hayriaral/spring-boot-rest-example/README.md

 ## Introduction

-Welcome to personal Java workspace.
+Welcome to my own Java workspace.
 I created this repo to practice with Spring framework.
+I referred to the awesome Udemy course which named [Spring Boot For Software Engineers](https://www.udemy.com/share/101Bv2BEQSdlxTQ3Q=/) for this repo.

-Please, feel free to use the repo, I hope it will help you somehow
+Please, feel free to use the repo, I hope it will help you somehow.

 I will be appreciated any feedback that I received.